If you are a home DIY type of person, furnace control boards can be bought online for $50-$250 dollars depending on the furnace.

-First be sure the board is bad.
-This often requires a HVAC tech to look at the furnace since there are so many variables.
+First, be sure the board is bad.
+This often requires an HVAC tech to look at the furnace since there are so many variables.

 The control board should have a LED that flashes error codes.
 The codes often are listed on the panel door or somewhere in the unit.

-If you have already gotten this diagnosis from a HVAC company more than likely that is the problem.
+If you have already gotten this diagnosis from an HVAC company, more than likely, this is the problem.

 Buying the correct board online is the next step.

-Every furnace will be slightly different and the manufacture directions should always be followed.
+Every furnace will be slightly different, and the manufacture’s directions should always be followed.

-The cost to replace a furnace control board can be high but is necessary if you dont feel comfortable doing it yourself.
+The cost for an HVAC tech to replace a furnace control board can be high but is necessary if you do not feel comfortable doing it yourself.